 The myelodysplastic syndromes (MDS) are a group of diseases in which the production of blood cells by the bone marrow is disrupted.
-In leukaemia, usually only the white blood cells are produced in excessively large numbers, whereas in MDS the production of any, and sometimes of all, types of blood cells are affected.
 The bone marrow in MDS is usually more active than normal but there are fewer blood cells in the circulation.
 This is because most of the cells being produced in the bone marrow are poor quality (dysplastic) and are destroyed before they leave the bone marrow.
 This is the distinctive feature of MDS – the combination of overactive marrow with low blood cell counts.
-In about one third of patients with MDS, the disease transforms into acute myeloid leukaemia (AML) – this can occur within months or up to a few years.
+In about one third of patients with MDS, the disease transforms into acute myeloid leukaemia (AML) – this can occur within months or up to a few years later.
 MDS is very rare in children and this information is about adult MDS only.

 No evidence exists to suggest that any infection increases the risk of MDS and it cannot be passed to other people.

 Signs and symptoms of MDS